This information applies to Windows Internet Explorer 8.

 Finding the information you want on the web often requires more than just searching for a webpage.
-Once you're viewing a webpage, you often need to find the information or reference that's buried somewhere within the page.
+Once you're viewing a webpage, you often need to find the information or reference that is buried somewhere within the page.
 Now you can search more effectively within webpages by using Internet Explorer 8.
 Earlier versions of Internet Explorer had the ability to find words or phrases in a webpage.
 Internet Explorer 8 features several improvements that enable you to do all that and more:

 The text box into which you type the words you want to find now appears on the tab row and not as a separate dialog box.
-This enables you to stay on the webpage and it doesn't block parts of the page.
+This enables you to stay on the webpage, and doesn't block parts of the page.

-As you type words into the Find text box, the matching words are highlighted on the webpage.
-This makes it easy to quickly scroll the page and see all the instances of the words you're searching for.
-You can also click the Next and Previous buttons to move around the page just as you did in previous versions of Internet Explorer.
+As you type words into the text box, the matching words are highlighted on the webpage, making it easy to quickly scroll the page and see all the instances of the words you're searching for.
+In addition, you can still click the Next and Previous buttons to move around the page just as you did in previous versions of Internet Explorer.

 In the text box on the tab tow, type the word or phrase you want to find on this page.
 The number of matches found will appear next to the Options button, and the page will automatically scroll to the first occurrence of the word or phrase.